surzycki/picobox/README.md

 $ gem install pkg/picobox-x.x.x.gem
 ```

+## Helpful stuff

+last_command_started will show that last command aruba executed
+to debug during an aruba test run, use byebug in remote mode
+see spec/support/aruba.rb
+then connect using: bundle exec byebug -R localhost:8989

 ## TODO
 - [ ] Write some tests, I mean come on!
 - [ ] Include aliases specific to the box when unpacking